ambyshframber/gladiator_war_rs_2/readme.md

 this creates a new game with SEASON_NAME as the season name.
 PATH is optional, and if not provided, the file is created in the current folder with the name generated from the season name. paths can be relative or absolute, but are expanded to absolute when they are stored. this is to allow the program to be run from anywhere and still load the save files correctly

-having a path pointing to somewhere other than the current directory doesn't work quite right because of how i implemented my non-repeating filename function, so name collisions result in overwriting the file. be wary

 **load**: usage: `gladiator-war [OPTIONS] load INDEX COMMAND`

 loads a save game and allows you to perform actions on it